Here are some of the most commonly asked questions Dr. Stiles receives about Hybridge dental implant supported restorations:

 Q. How painful is the surgery and recovery?

 A. The Hybridge surgical procedure is a relatively pain-free, relaxed experience, as you will be given local anesthesia and conscious sedation during surgery.
 The typical recovery period after surgery is just a day or two, so if you have implant surgery on Friday, you can expect to return to work the following Monday.
-Most patients have told Dr. Stile that the Hybridge procedure is less painful than a tooth extraction.
+Most patients have told Dr. Stiles that the Hybridge procedure is less painful than a tooth extraction.

 Q. Will my dental insurance cover the cost?